XCOM: Chimera Squad

 “The graphics are of noticeably lower quality than XCOM 2 - for example, when you use a 'destroy cover' ability, the cover graphic just disappears - no explosion, no nothing.”

 The replayability of the game is a mixed bag among reviewers.
-While some players appreciate the variety offered by different squad compositions and the ability to tackle missions in various orders, many criticize the game for its limited customization options and fixed story elements, leading to a perception of low replay value compared to previous XCOM titles.
-Overall, it seems that while there are opportunities for multiple playthroughs, the experience may feel repetitive after the initial run.
+While some players appreciate the potential for varied team compositions and mission orders, leading to multiple playthroughs, many criticize the limited customization options and fixed story elements, which significantly reduce replay value compared to previous XCOM titles.
+Overall, it seems that while there is some replayability due to different character choices and mission paths, it falls short of the depth and variability found in earlier entries in the series.

 “Combined with the fact that the team members you are able to recruit (and the order they appear) shuffle every time, the campaign structure creates a lot of replayability.”